LASIK Eye Surgery

 For patients with extremely high prescriptions, LASIK eye surgery can be part of a combined treatment known as bioptics.
 This technique corrects the majority of the refractive error with a refractive lens exchange or implantable contact lens.
 Following surgery, any small residual refractive error can be refined with advanced Z-LASIK.

 Bioptics is a rare procedure that can only be carried out by highly-trained refractive surgeons.
-Mr Barsam runs one of the few LASIK eye surgery clinics where bioptics is available.
+Mr Barsam runs one of the few laser eye surgery clinics where bioptics is available.